solo-io/gloo-portal-idp-connect/docs/usage.md

-# Use with Gloo Platform
+# Use with Gloo Gateway

-The idea behind the Service Programming Interface is to provide an interopability layer between Gloo Platform Portal and the IDP that the customer wants to use.
+The idea behind the Service Programming Interface is to provide an interopability layer between Gloo Gateway Portal and the IDP that the customer wants to use.
 In order to get the desired functionality, there are two flows that need to be implemented: IDP Configuration and Data Path Authorization.

 ## AWS Cognito Example